 • Record the SDLT payment in the client ledger.

-• Reconcile the client account every five weeks.
+• Reconcile the client account at least every five weeks.

 If you hold SDLT funds for more than a few days, consider whether interest should be paid to the client.
-The SRA requires firms to pay interest when it is "fair" given the amount and duration.
-For most conveyancing transactions, the period is short and the amount small, so no interest is due.
+The SRA expects firms to account to clients for a fair sum of interest, having regard to the amount and the period held.
+For most conveyancing transactions the period is short and the amount is small, so no interest is due.
 But if a transaction is delayed, the firm may need to account for interest.

 For more on client account management, see our SRA Accounts Rules essentials guide.